mrbende/RNAprep/README.md

 NOTE: This can be combined with the previous step to just run `gemmaker.py` once.
 It is recommended to do this seperately, however, because there are many downstream applications where it will be useful to have a separate GEM containing just the public data.

 From here, we can now work with a single output file.
 We will call it a generic `GEM.txt` with a corresponding `labels.txt`.

-It is recommended that you assign a more descriptve output name when running.
+**7. Normalize and Visualize the data with GEMPREP**